mvilavidal/Epylib/README.md

 ## Description

 The package is contained in the folder epylib.
-Basic documentation can be found in the wiki: https://github.com/mvilavidal/Epylib/wiki.
+Basic documentation can be found in the wiki: https://github.com/mvilavidal/Epylib/wiki
+.

 Apart from the wiki, the script `tutorial.py` provides three comprehensive examples of the package functionality.
 For the first example, the script import simulated SEEG recordings from the folder `data/`.
 In the the second and third examples we analyze real power time courses during ictal epochs.
-The real data along with a description can be found in OSF (https://osf.io/nmxfy/).
+The dataset and a detailed description can be found in OSF (https://osf.io/nmxfy/).
 Download the folder 'power_hdf5' and place it in the same folder that contains the file 'tutorial.py'

 For a more detailed and techincal description of the algorithms implemented in this package, please refer to